yuri-val/symmetric-dashboard/README.md

    - Verify your database credentials in the .env file
    - Ensure the SymmetricDS database is running and accessible
    - Check network connectivity between the application and database
+   - Review logs in the server/logs directory for SQL errors

 2. **Docker Deployment Issues**
    - Ensure ports 13322 and 13333 are not in use by other applications
    - Verify Docker and Docker Compose are installed correctly
    - Check Docker logs: `docker logs symmetric-dashboard`
+   - Inspect Nginx logs in container: `docker exec symmetric-dashboard cat /var/log/nginx/error.log`

 3. **Development Server Issues**
    - Clear node_modules and reinstall dependencies if you encounter module errors
-   - Ensure you're using a compatible Node.js version
+   - Ensure you're using a compatible Node.js version (v14 or higher)
+   - Check for React development mode warnings in browser console
+   - Verify Vite configuration in client/vite.config.js

+4. **UI Performance Issues**
+   - Large batch tables might cause slowdowns - consider filtering data
+   - Disable animations if performance is an issue on low-end devices
+   - Check browser console for memory warnings

 ## Security Considerations